plmqaz-bot/wholeren/README.md

 reod sql for servicecomission; --DONE

-service comission should be the services that is not done. but contract is signed before the currentmonth/21/currentyear. edit init.sql to create the procedures --DONE
+service comission should be the services that is not done. --DONE

+.
+edit init.sql to create the procedures --DONE

+less templates.

+Names in template

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.